kerenzhou062/PEALS/README.md

 [`callpeak`](./docs/callpeak.md) | Main function to call peaks from alignment results.
 [`diffpeak`](./docs/diffpeak.md) | Main function to call differentially methylated peaks from alignment results.

-For advanced usage, for example, to run `peals` in a modular way, please read the [advanced usage](./docs/advanced_usage.md).
-There is a [Q&A](./docs/qa.md) document where we collected some common questions from users.

 ## Contribute

-Please read our [CODE OF CONDUCT](./CODE_OF_CONDUCT.md) and [How to contribute](./CONTRIBUTING.md) documents.
 If you have any questions, suggestion/ideas, or just want to have conversions with developers and other users in the community, we recommand you use the [PEALS Discussions](https://github.com/peals-project/PEALS/discussions) instead of posting to our